lilbitner/barley-bag-market/README.md

 ## How to interact with this application:

 Please visit https://judiths-barley-bags.firebaseapp.com/ to interact with the webpage and order yourself a Barley Bag!

-The frontend repository can be found here: https://github.com/lilbitner/barley-bag-market
+The backend repository can be found here: https://github.com/lilbitner/barley-bag-backend

 The backend is hosted by Heroku with the following endpoints: